robjg/oddjob/docs/reference/org/oddjob/beanbus/bus/BasicBusService.md

 such as [sequential](../../../../org/oddjob/jobs/structural/SequentialJob.md):

 - Components will be automatically linked to the next component unless this is disabled.
-- Any plain [java.util.function.Consumer](http://rgordon.co.uk/oddjob/1.6.0/api/java/util/function/Consumer.html)will appear in the bus as a service with appropriate icons and state.
+- Any plain [java.util.function.Consumer](http://rgordon.co.uk/oddjob/1.6.0/api/java/util/function/Consumer.html) will appear in the bus as a service with appropriate icons and state.
 - Components will be run (or started) in reverse order so destinations are ready to receive data before it is sent by the previous components.
 - Components will be stopped in order so components that send data are stopped before the destinations that receive the data.
-- If a component has a property setter of type [java.lang.AutoCloseable](http://rgordon.co.uk/oddjob/1.6.0/api/java/lang/AutoCloseable.html)then one will be set automatically allowing the component to stop the bus.
+- If a component has a property setter of type [java.lang.AutoCloseable](http://rgordon.co.uk/oddjob/1.6.0/api/java/lang/AutoCloseable.html) then one will be set automatically allowing the component to stop the bus.
-- If a component has a property setter of type [java.io.Flushable](http://rgordon.co.uk/oddjob/1.6.0/api/java/io/Flushable.html)then one will be set automatically allowing the component to flush the bus.
+- If a component has a property setter of type [java.io.Flushable](http://rgordon.co.uk/oddjob/1.6.0/api/java/io/Flushable.html) then one will be set automatically allowing the component to flush the bus.
-- Any component that is [java.io.Flushable](http://rgordon.co.uk/oddjob/1.6.0/api/java/io/Flushable.html)will be flushed when a component flushes the bus.
+- Any component that is [java.io.Flushable](http://rgordon.co.uk/oddjob/1.6.0/api/java/io/Flushable.html) will be flushed when a component flushes the bus.
 Flush will be called in component order.
 Flush will always be called when the bus stops, unless it crashes.
-- If a component wishes to both stop and flush the bus, and doesn't mind a dependency on this framework it can provide a property setter of type [org.oddjob.beanbus.BusConductor](http://rgordon.co.uk/oddjob/1.6.0/api/org/oddjob/beanbus/BusConductor.html)and one will be set automatically
+- If a component wishes to both stop and flush the bus, and doesn't mind a dependency on this framework it can provide a property setter of type [org.oddjob.beanbus.BusConductor](http://rgordon.co.uk/oddjob/1.6.0/api/org/oddjob/beanbus/BusConductor.html) and one will be set automatically
 - If a component enters an Exception state the bus will crash.
 Other components will be stopped in order.